New Bound States of Heavy Quarks at LHC and Tevatron: Higgs and gluon interactions of quarks

 \section{Higgs and gluon interactions of quarks}

-If the Higgs particle exists, then we have the virtual exchanges by the Higgs bosons between quarks $qq$, quarks and anti-quarks $q\bar q$, and also between anti-quarks $\bar q\bar q$ (see Fig.~2), which cause only attraction between all combinations of top and anti-top quarks.
+If the Higgs particle exists, then between quarks $qq$, quarks and anti-quarks $q\bar q$, and also between anti-quarks $\bar q\bar q$ there exist virtual exchanges by Higgs bosons (see Fig.~1), leading only to the attractive forces.

 \bfi \efi